 Spoto is a Napa winery located in a residential neighborhood in Sacramento.
 Prior to 2004 Sacramento had no “garagiste” wineries.
 Stuart recalls applying for a license for his winery and being turned away as there was never a precedent for this.
 Stuart persisted – and ultimately became Sacramento’s first bonded “garagiste” winery.
 The city now uses the template created when they approved his license to approve additional urban wineries.

 Stuart decided to focus his efforts on Spoto Wines full time in 2010.
 Around that time, he also reached out to several vintner organizations in the valley.
 In order to be a member of the prestigious Oakville Winegrower’s Association, the vineyard owner must be a member.
 This was not initially the case, but Stuart convinced the owner to join.
-In order to join the Napa Vintner’s Association (the 500+ member strong organization that helps promote Napa Valley) one must cellar and bottle at least one wine sourced and made from Napa grapes.
-Stuart located a winery in Rutherford and is where he makes at least one wine and often bottles his other wines here.
+In order to join the Napa Vintner’s Association, the 500+ member strong organization that relentlessly promotes Napa Valley, one must cellar and bottle at least one wine sourced and made from Napa grapes.
+Stuart located a winery in Oakville and is where he makes at least one wine and often bottles his other wines here.

 His winery in Sacramento is one of the more carefully thought out and clean wineries of its size that we have seen.
 It is truly a winery in a garage conveniently located at Stuart’s home.
 Stuart is adamant about keeping the entire wine making process in house – his equipment was carefully selected to be able to handle higher production than what he actually needs.
 He even has a small very modern bottling line good for wineries in the 5,000 to 10,000 case production (he produces only about 500 cases each year).
 Contrary to popular belief there are small bottling lines that are relatively inexpensive.